 3. Inconsistent Temperatures

-A higher demand heating sometimes results in damaged thermostat wires, faulty pressure relief valve adjustment, or a clogged expansion tank that needs cleaning.
+A higher demand for heating sometimes results in damaged thermostat wires, faulty pressure relief valve adjustment, or a clogged expansion tank that needs cleaning.
 Many people also experience a ‘cold water sandwich’ effect where the water runs warm, cold, and then hot as they turn on the faucet.
 A better recirculation system helps with these issues.

 4. Significant Leaks